History of Royal Palaces of Tehran

 This beautiful palace was built on two floors in the style of French architecture and is the only Qajar palace with an oval roof that has a gable and wooden truss.

-The mirrors overlooking the fountain in the middle of the courtyard are unique in their kind.
+The mirrors overlooking the fountain in the middle of the courtyard are unique.
 Also, a beautiful blue fountain in the shape of a war helmet in front of the entrance door of the building has added to the beauty of the building.

 After the death of Muzaffar al-Din Shah, this center gradually became a sanatorium for lung patients, and later, this land and the palace building remained unused until the late Dr. Masih Daneshvari built a nursing school there in 1932.
 A few years later, several buildings were erected on the site by the then Ministry of Health, some other institutions, and charities.

-These six palaces are among the most important, popular, famous, and royal palaces of Tehran that always receive visitors from all over the world.
-By choosing and purchasing Iran tours from Iran tour packages, you can see these royal palaces of Tehran up close!
-Also, if you have visited any of these royal palaces, comment us below.
+These six palaces in Iran are among the most important, popular, famous, and royal Iran palaces that always receive visitors from all over the world.
+By choosing and purchasing Iran tours from Iran tour packages, you can see these royal palaces in Tehran up close!
+Also, if you have visited any of these Tehran palaces, comment below.